RuanCosta-Jitterbit/webappsnap/README.md

 You must create configuration files for your own application.

-1. Make copy of `cfg/template.json`
-1. Make copy of `cfg/template.json`
+1. Make a copy of `cfg/template.json`

 2. Set values for these: